alamiamin3/Inception-42/README.md

 # The Idea behind containers

-Containers are an abstraction over several linux technologies, and the main ones are c-groups, namespaces and union filesystem.
+Containers are an abstraction over several linux technologies, and the main ones are c-groups and namespaces.

 **C-groups** : or control groups is a mechanism used by linux to track and organize processes regardless of wether these processes are containers or not, c-groups are typically used to associate processes with resources and limit or prioritize resources utilization, and those resources include: